Encr1pt0r/OpenCV4Android/README.md

 You can find more at [OpenCV offcial website](https://opencv.org/)

-The purpose of this project is to develop a Android application that utlises OpenCV functions to perform computer vision with a usable interface.
+The aim of this project is to ascertain the viability of OpenCV as a platform for Java-literate novice mobile application developers for developing computer vision-based software.

 To clone/build this project yourself you require to import OpenCV into your own project using Android Studio.

-Here are belew the steps to do so.
+Here are below the steps to do so.

 1. [Download OpenCV](https://opencv.org/releases/) from offcial website (select version 4.5.1 Android)
 2. Clone this project using Android Studio